Tim-Pet/EWB-Website/README.md

 Tl:dr
 - As cool as vanilla js can be, sometimes Plugins give some serious quality of life upgrades.
 - A deeper dive into documentations can save a lot of work & time
-- A good selfmade template feels just about right to have - I will definitly stick with them.
+- A good selfmade template feels just about right to have - I will definitely stick with them.

 ### New:
 - PARALLAX (!Yeah caps are intended!)